Ethnikos Piraeus: Last years

 The fall of football team of Ethnikos started in the early of 1990's.
-In 1989-90 season Ethnikos was relegated to Beta Ethniki (second division) for first time, after 35 consecutive appearances A Ethniki (first division).
+In 1989–90 season Ethnikos was relegated to Beta Ethniki (second division) for first time, after 35 consecutive appearances A Ethniki (first division).
 The football team of Ethnikos owed a big part of success in the longtime President Dimitris Karellas.
-After his death in 1993, the football team of Ethnikos didn't manage to return to successes.
-Water polo team continued to give successes to Ethnikos.
-Ethnikos women's water polo team, winning the LEN trophy cup in 2010, won the first European cup of Ethnikos.
+After his death in 1993, the football team of Ethnikos didn't manage to return to successes in contrast to its water polo team that continued to give successes to Ethnikos.
+The men's team won the domestic championship in 1994, the domestic cup in 2000 beating on both occasions bitter rivals Olympiacos, reached the semifinals of the 2002–03 LEN Euro Cup, won again the domestic cup in 2005 and the domestic championship in 2006 beating again Olympiacos in the finals.
+Ethnikos women's water polo team, won the LEN Women's Euro Cup in 2010 and 2022, the only european cups of Ethnikos.
 In 2011 Ethnikos created a field hockey team.
 Ethnikos Piraeus field hockey has won two championships so far in 2012 and 2014.
-Overall, Ethnikos football team has two official second place finishes in Greek championship (1928, 1956), one unofficial second place in 1935 when the final was not held and one stolen championship in 1957.
-The men's water polo team has 38 championships and 12 cups in contrast to its women's team that has three championships and one LEN Trophy.
+Overall, Ethnikos football team has two official second-place finishes in Greek championship (1928, 1956), one unofficial second place in 1935 when the final was not held and a very close attempt of winning the championship in 1957.
+The men's water polo team has 38 Greek championships, 12 Greek cups and 11 Central Greece Championships, in contrast to its women's team that has 3 championships and 2 LEN Women's Euro Cups.
 The football team has 49 appearances in the top division while the water polo team has only two absences in 2010 and 2013 due to relegation.